NickMcConnell/FAangband/docs/birth.rst

 Creating a Character
 ====================

-Angband is a roleplaying game, in which you, the player, control a character in the world of Angband.
+FAangband is a roleplaying game, in which you, the player, control a character in the world of FAangband.
 Perhaps the most important thing you control is the birth of your character, in which you choose or allow to be chosen various attributes that will affect the future life of your character.